 Certain states and localities permit corporate contributions to candidates and political parties.
 It is the policy of the Company to make political contributions in such states and localities when the Company determines contributions to be in the best interests of the Company and its shareholders.
 The Company also may make contributions in support of, or in opposition to, specific ballot issues in which the Company has a substantial interest.
-In 2012, the Company did not make any contributions from corporate funds to state or local candidates or political parties or ballot initiatives.
+In 2013, the Company did not make any contributions from corporate funds to state or local candidates or political parties or ballot initiatives.
 Also, in 2013 Boeing did not expend any corporate funds for political contributions to section 527 entities or Super PACs, or for electioneering communications or independent expenditures.
 Corporate contributions to federal candidates are prohibited by federal law, and Boeing makes no such contributions.

-The Company's process for approving corporate political contributions in state and local elections and ballot initiatives is as follows.
-First, the Board of Directors would authorize a budget for such contributions, and any such contributions would be made within that budget and in compliance with applicable laws and regulations.
+The Company's process for approving corporate political contributions in state and local elections and ballot initiatives requires the Board of Directors to authorize a budget for such contributions.
+Such contributions would be made within that budget and in compliance with applicable laws and regulations.
 Authority to approve any such contributions has been delegated by the Board of Directors to the Chief Executive Officer who, in turn, has delegated authority to approve specific contributions within the established budgets to the Senior Vice President, Government Operations.
-Any corporate political contributions would be recommended by the Government Operations organization and reviewed for compliance by the Vice President and Assistant General Counsel, Government Operations and an outside firm before being presented to the Senior Vice President, Government Operations.
+Any corporate political contributions would be recommended by the Government Operations organization and reviewed for compliance by the Vice President and Assistant General Counsel, Government Operations, and an outside law firm before being presented to the Senior Vice President, Government Operations.
 Any direct contributions would be made on a nonpartisan basis in support of candidates and committees who support business issues of importance to the Company and its shareholders.
-Any corporate political contributions shall be disclosed on this website on at least a semi-annual basis.
+Any corporate political contributions are disclosed on this website on at least a semi-annual basis.